slateci/slate-catalog/incubator/check-mk/check-mk/README.md

 To install check-mk in your cluster run the following command 'slate app install check-mk --dev --cluster <cluster_name> --group <group_name>'

-You will need the instance number by running 'slate instance list --cluster <cluster_name> --group <group_name>'
+You will need the instance number of the check-mk installation by running 'slate instance list --cluster <cluster_name> --group <group_name>'

+In order to get the URL of the dashboard for check-mk run 'slate instance info <instance_number>' and find the given URL.

+The dashboard is running on "URL/cmk/check_mk"

-## Or Deploying Check-mk in your kubernetes cluster with helm and kubectl
+## Deploying Check-mk in your kubernetes cluster with helm and kubectl

 This will allow you to install check-mk onto any Kubernetes cluster, even if it is not part of the SLATE federation.
 Clone the [slateci/slate-catalog](https://github.com/slateci/slate-catalog) repository on the machine you are running your Kubernestes cluster on.